 Due to the pet and show trade, Betta splendens are perhaps the most common of bettas.
 Betta splendens are anabantoid fish, in the gourami family.
 All anabantoids have a labyrinth organ that allows them to breathe air from the surface.
 This allows them to live in low-oxygen water, which is why they can be kept in smaller containers than other tropical fish.

 For breeding, Betta splendens are bubblenesters.
 The male will blow bubbles on the surface of the water, generally under a plant leaf or something like a foam cup, then once the male and female have bred, they place the eggs in the bubble nest.
 The male usually stays put watching over the eggs until they hatch.

 The beautiful Betta splendens pet and show fish we see today were originally selectively bred out of the wild types of Betta imbellis, Betta mahachaiensis, Betta samaragdina, and the original Betta splendens.
 In the wild, the Splendens group can be found all through the areas of Malay Peninsula and across the Strait of Malacca to adjacent parts of Sumatra, though this could be because of human introductions to Sumantra.
-See SMP Species Index for other types of bettas.
+See about-betta-splendens/smp Species Index for other types of bettas.